GlPortal/glPortal/COMPILE.md

 If you want to profile the source code pass `-DCMAKE_CXX_FLAGS=-pg` to cmake.

-Now if this throws an error you have to fix something first.
-If you don't manage to fix the error, use the bugtracker https://github.com/GlPortal/glPortal/issues or http://bugs.glportal.de to report what you did, and what error you got.
+If you encounter an error during this step use the bugtracker https://github.com/GlPortal/glPortal/issues to report an issue.

 If the command did not produce an error, you can build the binary by typing in: